polkafoundry/polkadocs/docs/guide/README.md

 The `;` package's `validate` function will throws if it encounters errors, so we don't need to throw manually.
 It will return the sanitized value on success.

 ::: tip
-The 'magic' `;` module is in fact an alias to `@iceteachain/utils/utils` package.
+The magic `;` module is in fact an alias to `@iceteachain/utils/utils` package.
 It also exports some other handy functions.

-- `revert`: revert a transaction. `revert(message)` is equivalent to `throw new Error(message)`
+- `revert`: stop processing and undo all state changes. `revert(message)` is equivalent to `throw new Error(message)`
-- `expect`: revert a transaction if the specified condition is not met.
+- `expect`: revert the transaction if the specified condition is not met.
 It is similar to Solidity's `require` function.
 - `toMicroUnit`: convert a currency from standard unit to micro unit, which is the unit used by Icetea to handle balance, transaction value, and fees.
 - `toStandardUnit`: convert a currency from micro unit to standard unit, which is user-friendly